 Massimo Pigliucci recently wrote an excellent article on Stoicism and slavery.
 He was responding to a message, which said “I know that Epictetus was a slave and embraced Stoicism, but I find it difficult as an African-American to embrace this philosophy which is quite silent about slavery.”
 Massimo mentioned in passing that “no Stoic questioned the very institution of slavery”.
 This article looks at what the Stoics said about slave-owning.
 There are some passages which suggest that Stoics may actually have questioned the institution of slavery or even stated that slave-owning was wrong but they’re not very well-known and there’s a bit of interpretation and reconstruction required.

 First of all, it’s worth noting that many people feel that the ancient Stoics should have viewed slavery negatively.
 Why?
 Well, consideration for others as our equals or fellow-citizens in the cosmos, ethical cosmopolitanism, is central to Stoic Ethics.
 The Stoics were also firm believers in the concept of natural law and they agreed that no man is a slave by nature.
 Some ancients believed, by contrast, that slavery was the natural state of certain races.
 The view that some men are “natural slaves” is usually attributed to Aristotle and the Stoics are taken to have opposed him by rejecting the whole concept of natural slavery.
-For instance, Chrysippus defined a slave as a “hired-hand for life”, a man-made condition not a natural one (On Benefits, 3.22.1).
+For instance, according to Seneca, Chrysippus defined a slave as a “hired-hand for life”, a man-made condition not a natural one (On Benefits, 3.22.1).